Revive-dontwanttocode/Revive-dontwanttocode.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there👋.
 I'm Zhixi Chen (Sometimes I choose Chih-Hsi Chen as my name), you can just call me Humphrey.
 Currently, I am a MSc (Data Science) student in the <a href='https://www.ntu.edu.sg/computing'>College of Computing and Data Science (CCDS)</a> at <a href="https://www.ntu.edu.sg/">Nanyang Technological University</a>, Singapore.
 I obtained my B.Eng in Software Engineering degree (Financil Technology Track) with Minor in Finance at <a href="https://neu.edu.cn/">Northeastern University</a>, Shenyang, Liaoning, China.

-I am now conducting a master research project under the supervision with <a href="https://zhangynnancy.github.io/">Yinan Zhang</a> and <a href="https://personal.ntu.edu.sg/zqshen/">Zhiqi Shen</a>.
-Currently, I am conducting research related to **Large Language Model** and its application on **Recommendation System**.
+I am now conducting a master research project related to **Large Language Model** and its application on **Recommendation System**, under the supervision with <a href="https://zhangynnancy.github.io/">Yinan Zhang</a> and <a href="https://personal.ntu.edu.sg/zqshen/">Zhiqi Shen</a>.

+My research <span style="text-decoration: underline; font-weight:bold;">includes but not limited</span> to,
+* Large Language Models and its application to business and finance
+* Statistical Data Analysis
+* Machine Learning / Deep Learning on Finance
+* Recommendation Systems

+Moreover, I DO NOT love anything related to <span style="color:#DC143C; font-weight:bold;">Computer Vision</span>. :(

 # 📖 Educations
 - *2024.08 - 2026.01 (expected)*, Master of Science in Data Science @ Nanyang Technological University.